UN head condemns attacks on civilians during Ukraine visit - KTVZ

 Western officials say the Kremlin’s apparent goal is to take the Donbas by encircling and crushing Ukrainian forces from the north, south and east.

-But so far, Russia’s troops and their allied separatist forces appear to have made only minor gains, taking several small towns as they try to advance in relatively small groups against staunch Ukrainian resistance.
+But so far, Russia’s troops and their allied separatist forces appear to have made only minor gains — a senior U.S. defense official described them as covering several kilometers a day — taking several small towns as they try to advance in relatively small groups against staunch Ukrainian resistance.

+As of Thursday, Russia had launched about 1,900 missiles into Ukraine – the vast majority fired from outside Ukraine’s borders, the U.S. official said.
+Most are strikes on Mariupol and the Donbas.

+Britain’s Defense Ministry said Friday that the limited Russian territorial gains have been achieved at significant cost to their forces.
+It said that Russia was apparently trying to attempt an advance south from Izium toward Slovyansk.

 Russian military units were mauled in the abortive bid to storm Kyiv and had to regroup and refit.
 Some analysts say the delay in launching a full-fledged offensive may reflect a decision by Russian President Vladimir Putin to wait until his forces are ready for a decisive battle, instead of rushing in and risking another failure that could shake his rule amid worsening economic conditions at home because of Western sanctions.